Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 4. Do not change any other setting, but simply scroll down and click Generate token

-6. Store the PAT somewhere save, e.g. in a password management tool
+6. Store the PAT somewhere save, e.g. in a password management tool.
+It will serve as your password when connecting to the repository via R.

-7. Again in the console, run the below command and enter your PAT when prompted:
+7. Again in the console, run the below command and enter your PAT when prompted for the password:

 gitcreds::gitcreds_set()